mheap/trello-cli/README.md

 trello-cli currently supports the following commands:

-	add-board          Adds a new board with the specified name add-card           Add a card to a board add-list           Adds a new list to the spcified board with the specified name assigned-to-me     Show cards that are currently assigned to you close-board        Closes those board(s) where the specified text occurs in their name delete-card        Remove a card from a board move-all-cards     Move all cards from one list to another refresh            Refresh all your board/list names
+    add-board          Adds a new board with the specified name add-card           Add a card to a board add-list           Adds a new list to the spcified board with the specified name add-webhook        Add a webhook to a board archive-card       Archive a card from a board assigned-to-me     Show cards that are currently assigned to yourself, or any member specified card-assign        Add or remove a member to a card card-details       Show details about a specified card close-board        Closes those board(s) where the specified text occurs in their name delete-card        Remove a card from a board delete-webhook     Remove a webhook by ID
+    move-all-cards     Move all cards from one list to another move-card          Move a card on a board refresh            Refresh all your board/list names
-	show-boards        Show the list of cached boards show-cards         Show the cards on a list show-labels        Show labels defined on a board show-list          DEPRECATED.
-Show cards on a list (use 'show-cards' instead; command retained for backwards compatibility) show-lists         Show the list of cached lists
+    show-boards        Show the list of cached boards show-cards         Show the cards on a list show-labels        Show labels defined on a board show-lists         Show the list of cached lists show-webhooks      display webhooks for current user applications

 # On Windows